White House of the Confederacy: Davis family

+In May 1861, the capital of the Confederate States of America was moved from Montgomery, Alabama to Richmond, and President Jefferson Davis and his family vacated the First White House of the Confederacy in Montgomery and moved to the house in Richmond, which was leased by the Confederate government from the city.

-The Davis family was quite young during their stay at the White House of the Confederacy.
+The Davis family was quite young during their stay at the house.
 When they moved in, the family consisted of the president and first lady, six-year-old Margaret, four-year-old Jefferson Davis, Jr., and two-year-old Joseph.
-The two youngest Davis children, William and Varina Anne ("Winnie"), were born in the White House, in 1861 and 1864, respectively.
+The two youngest Davis children, William and Varina Anne ("Winnie"), were born in the house, in 1861 and 1864, respectively.
 Among their neighborhood playmates was George Smith Patton, whose father commanded the 22nd Virginia Infantry, and whose son commanded the U.S. Third Army in World War Two.
-Joseph Davis died in the spring of 1864, after a 15-foot fall from the railing on the White House's east portico.
+Joseph Davis died in the spring of 1864, after a 15-foot fall from the railing on the house's east portico.
 Mrs. Davis' mother and sister were occasional visitors to the Confederate executive mansion.

+Davis suffered recurring bouts of malaria, facial neuralgia, cataracts (in his left eye), unhealed wounds from the Mexican War, including bone spurs in his heel, and insomnia.
+As a result, Davis maintained an at-home office on the second floor of the house, where his personal secretary Colonel Burton Harrison also resided.
+(This was not an unusual practice at the time, and the West Wing of the White House in Washington, D.C., was similarly added during the Theodore Roosevelt administration.)

-The house was abandoned during the evacuation of Richmond on April 2, 1865.
-Within twelve hours, soldiers from Major General Godfrey Weitzel's XVIII Corps seized the former Confederate White House, intact.
+The house was abandoned during the evacuation of Richmond on April 2, 1865 and within twelve hours had been seized intact by soldiers from Major General Godfrey Weitzel's XVIII Corps.
 President Abraham Lincoln, who was in nearby City Point (now Hopewell, Virginia), traveled up the James River to tour the captured city, and visited Davis' former residence for about three hours – although the President only toured the first floor, feeling it would be improper to visit the more private second floor of another man's home.
-Admiral David Dixon Porter accompanied Lincoln during the visit to the former Confederate executive mansion.
-They held a number of meetings with local officials in the White House.
-Among them was Confederate Brigadier General Joseph Reid Anderson, who owned the Tredegar Iron Works.
+Admiral David Dixon Porter accompanied Lincoln during the visit.
+They held a number of meetings with local officials in the house, including Confederate Brigadier General Joseph Reid Anderson, who owned the Tredegar Iron Works.

 After the war

-During Reconstruction, the White House of the Confederacy served as the headquarters for Military District Number One (Virginia), and was occasionally used as the residence of the commanding officer of the Department of Virginia.
+During Reconstruction, the house served as the headquarters for Military District Number One (Virginia), and was occasionally used as the residence of the commanding officer of the Department of Virginia.
 Among those who served there were Major Generals Edward O.C.
 Ord, Alfred Terry, Henry Halleck, and Edward R.S.
 Canby.

 When Reconstruction ended in Virginia, (October 1870), the city of Richmond retook possession of the house, and subsequently used it as Richmond Central School, one of the first public schools in postwar Richmond.